SACGF/variantgrid/classification/__classification_readme.md

 Note this documentation often refers to the Shariant project as that's the environment that utilises the advanced functions around Classifications the most, but everything here can be utilised by any VariantGrid environment if the features were to be enabled.

-For the Shariant project, classifications is the key higher level app as classifications are imported by many labs, compared to each other, shared, uploaded to ClinVar.
+For the Shariant project, "classification" is the key Django app as classifications are imported by many labs, compared to each other, shared & uploaded to ClinVar.

 ## Main Classes / Concepts